databrary/design/notifications.md

 > Your [authorization](/profile/edit?page=apply) through `PARTY` will expire soon.

->
+> Your authorization under `PARTY` will expire soon.
+Please contact _____ and request that they renew your authorization.

 ### AuthorizeExpired

 > Your [authorization](/profile/edit?page=apply) through `PARTY` is expired.

->
+> Your authorization under `PARTY` has expired.
+Please contact _____ and request that they renew your authorization.

 ### AuthorizeChildRequest

 > `USER` requested [authorization](/profile/edit?page=grant) for `PARTY`.

-> `PARTY` requested to be authorized.
+> `PARTY` requested to be authorized through you.
 To approve or reject this authorization request, go to: /profile/edit?page=grant

 ### AuthorizeChildGranted